jwatson3d/vagrant/README.md

 1. You must have virtualization software installed on your machine.
 Currently only [Virtual Box](https://www.vagrantup.com/docs/virtualbox/) providers have been coded and tested but [VMware](https://www.vagrantup.com/docs/vmware/) Workstation and Fusion, [Parallels](http://parallels.github.io/vagrant-parallels/docs/), and [Hyper-V](https://www.vagrantup.com/docs/vmware/) providers are also possible (pull requests appreciated if you update & test).
 1. You must have [Vagrant](https://www.vagrantup.com/downloads.html) installed.
-1. You might need [Cygwin](https://www.cygwin.com/) installed (necessary for Vagrant running on Windows).
+1. You might need [Cygwin](https://www.cygwin.com/) or [git for Windows](https://git-for-windows.github.io/) installed - necessary as Vagrant uses bash for some of its work.
 1. Provisioning scripts expect a collection of installer images that are unpacked and mounted in a common location such as on a shared network folder or an attached external hard drive (USB, Thunderbolt, etc.).